-Lake View is more than a working cemetery - it's Cleveland's “Outdoor Museum and Arboretum.”
-Thousands people, from all over the globe, visit every year to view the historical, horticultural, architectural, and geological gems that make up our 285 acres.
+Thousands people, from all over the globe, visit every year to view the historical, horticultural, architectural, and geological gems of Lake View Cemetery.

 Even though the cities of Cleveland, Cleveland Heights, and East Cleveland have grown up around what was once open country side, the rural atmosphere that existed when Lake View was founded in 1869 continues to be preserved and cultivated.
 Lake View is a memorial to those who built our community, from titans of industry and civic leaders, to immigrant laborers and descendants of slaves.